 “Available Capacity” shall mean that Capacity that is not at the time being used by the Member who holds rights to such Capacity, and which unutilized Capacity may be (i) used by another Member in accordance with Section 2.2 below or (ii) made available to other Persons under a Third Party Gathering Agreement in accordance with Section 2.3 below.

-“BR Capacity” shall mean the Capacity initially assigned to BR in Section 2.1, it being understood that such BR Capacity shall never increase due to any subsequent Expansions.
+“BR Capacity” shall mean the Capacity initially assigned to BR in Section 2.1 in accordance with Schedule I attached hereto, it being understood that such BR Capacity shall never increase due to any subsequent Expansions.

 “BR Equity Production” shall mean the volume of gas that flows during a given period of time from BR's (i) weighted average working interest in the Madden Deep Unit from the Lower Fort Union, Lance, Mesaverde, and Cody formations as of the Effective Date (which equals 27%) times the total actually verifiable Gas production from such formations plus (ii) weighted average working interest in the Madden Deep Unit from the Madison formation as of the Effective Date (which equals 43%) times the total actually verifiable Gas production from such formation.
 BR Equity Production shall be deemed to equal the production as defined in (i) and (ii) above, regardless of whether BR continues to own such interests and regardless of whether such Gas flows on the Facilities.